-In connection with this offering, we expect that our Board will grant awards of RSUs and ISOs under the 2021 Plan to certain of our independent directors and certain of our employees, representing an aggregate of shares of our common stock.
-This amount includes (i) RSUs that we will issue to certain employees in connection with the completion of this offering, with the RSUs subject to each award vesting 25% on the first anniversary of the grant date and in equal quarterly installments for the 36-month period thereafter (such that 100% of the RSUs are vested on the fourth anniversary of the grant date), (ii) RSUs that we will issue to certain of our independent directors in connection with the completion of this offering that vest on the first anniversary of the grant date, in each case, subject to the individual's continued employment or service (as applicable) through the applicable vesting date, and (iii) ISOs that we will issue to .
+In connection with this offering, we expect that our Board will grant awards of RSUs and options under the 2021 Plan to certain of our employees other than our named executive officers, representing an aggregate of 551,823 shares of our common stock.
+This amount represents 452,865 RSUs and 98,958 options that we will issue to certain employees other than our named executive officers in connection with the completion of this offering, with the RSUs and options subject to such awards vesting in 25% installments on each of the first four anniversaries of the grant date (such that 100% of the RSUs and options are vested on the fourth anniversary of the grant date).
 The actual number of shares of our common stock subject to these awards may change.
 These awards are expected to be granted following the filing of the registration statement on Form S-8 relating to the 2021 Plan.
 Each award will be subject to the terms and conditions of the 2021 Plan and an award agreement that we will enter into with the applicable grantee.

-PRINCIPAL AND SELLING STOCKHOLDERS
+PRINCIPAL STOCKHOLDERS

-The following table contains information about the beneficial ownership of our common stock as of Reorganization Transactions and immediately prior to and after the consummation of this offering, by:
+The following table contains information about the beneficial ownership of our common stock as of September 13, 2021, after giving effect to the Reorganization Transactions and immediately prior to and after the consummation of this offering, by: